Red Hen Publications

 In order to have a 22-year-old daughter in the Summer of ’95 (when we met Tonks), Andromeda Tonks, née Black, would at the very least have needed to have married Ted Tonks immediately after finishing Hogwarts, and had her daughter no more than a year later.
 Most students, as stated above, are right about 18 when they complete Hogwarts.
 18 + 22 + 9 months = 40 or 41 years of age in the Summer of 1995.
 Which no longer quite fits.

 In short, she would need to be the at least the same age that Lucius Malfoy is stated as being in the Prophet article that ran in September of ’95.
 Or at any rate to have been in the same year as Malfoy.
 If not older.
-And yet she can’t be, if Bellatrix is the eldest of the sisters.
-Yet Sirius claims that Bellatrix was still been in school when Snape was there.
+And yet she can’t be, if Bellatrix is the eldest of the sisters and still at school when the Marauder cohort strted.
+Yet Sirius claims that Bellatrix was still in school when Snape was there.

 From these calculations, and accepting the 1959 birth date that I had been claiming for the Marauder’s cohort for years, it appeared that Lucius Malfoy would have already been a 6th year student when Severus Snape started his 1st year at Hogwarts.
 So if Andromeda is indeed the middle sister, and in the same year as Lucius Malfoy, then Bellatrix can have been no younger than a 7th year when Snape arrived.
 Despite the rather large spanner that the Black Family tree (below) had just tossed into the works, this constraint still held.
 With a 1960 birthdate for Snape, it doesn’t.